 - None of them have made much difference to the general level of successful software development aka “the software crisis”.
 Cf The bi-annual Standish Group “Chaos” reports (below).

 I am convinced that the focus on technical aspects is a core reason – I’d go so far as to say the core reason – for the lack of progress in increasing our industry’s rates of success.

-Having been in the industry more that thirty years, and having seen – and used – most if not all of the methods listed in the RIco chart (above), I suggest that we might do well to fundamentally change our frame.
+Having been in the industry more than thirty years, and having seen – and used – most if not all of the methods listed in the Rico chart (above), I suggest that we might do well to fundamentally change our frame.